Coiot/cbr-main/src/albums/s3/episode29.md

     - scene_number: 52
       scene_title: ""
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode29-scene52.jpg
       narration: "<p>Chad declares on the ailing Yugoslavia which while usual means nothing, but it's clear that Yugoslavia has not made friends with their jaunt into Konigsberg.
-An alarming showcase of diplomatic negligence, that’s for sure.</p><p></p><p>Also, Chad is clearly positioned north to defend.
+An alarming showcase of diplomatic negligence, that’s for sure.</p><p>Also, Chad is clearly positioned north to defend.
 Perhaps he is rightfully seeing how weak Uganda is and is opting to defend against Ataturks new mechanical horses he keeps on going on about in the group chat.</p>"
     - scene_number: 53
       scene_title: ""
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode29-scene53.jpg
       narration: "<p>Ataturk the Beloved showcasing his new technology to the native Kyivan Rus people who seem dutifully unimpressed.
-Wait… There’s 10 planes in Polotsk, Adana and Novgorod.Yeah, ‘Ataturk the Beloved’ my left cheek!
+Wait… There’s 10 planes in Polotsk, Adana and Novgorod.</p><p>Yeah, ‘Ataturk the Beloved’ my left cheek!
 This guy is going to get the Hague war crime tribunal any% run.</p>"
     - scene_number: 54
       scene_title: ""
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode29-scene54.jpg